Ahmed14z/RESTFUL-API-CRUD-WEB-Application_FullStack/README.md

-# Setting up Your Project
+# Setting up Your Flask-React Project

-Welcome to the documentation for setting up Docker on your machine!
+Welcome to the documentation for setting up Docker on your machine for your Flask-React project!
 Follow these steps to get your project up and running with Docker.

-Here's a youtube video of me testing this project : https://youtu.be/Y41scIcz440
+## Project Overview

+This project uses a Flask backend to serve data to a React frontend.
+Docker will be used to containerize both the frontend and backend for easy deployment.

 ## Installation

 1. First, download the project files and open them in VS Code.